chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 If you need structured output for a CMS, publishing pipeline, or API call, you can request JSON-formatted responses from any template.

-All prompt templates in Content Buddy return structured data by default.
+All prompt templates in SPOT return structured data by default.
 For example, `repurpose_pack@1.0.0.json` outputs structured keys for:

 - `headline`
 - `meta_description`